OpenHFT/RFC/Chronicle/Map/Remote/Subscription/key-subscribe.md

 ### Subscribe To Key Events [0]
 Sets up a subscription to listen to key events.
-And subsequently puts and entry into the map, notice that the InsertedEvent is received from the server
+And subsequently puts and entry into the map, notice that the Key is subsequently received from the server

 sends: